Tag Archives: RB9

 Customize letters

-When you are contacting a client regarding multiple overdue invoices, you can send one letter to the client that compiles information about all of the selected invoices; or multiple letters, with each letter including information about a single invoice.
-Whether you are sending letters regarding one invoice or multiple invoices, you choose which collection letter template you want to use and whether you are sending the collection letter(s) via email or print.
+When contacting a client regarding multiple overdue invoices, you can send one letter to the client that compiles information about all of the selected invoices — or send multiple letters with each letter including information about a single invoice.
+Whether you are sending letters regarding one invoice or multiple invoices you choose which collection letter template you want to use and whether you are sending the collection letter(s) via email or print.

 Whether emailing or printing collection letters, you can review and edit the contents generated by RB9 before emailing/printing the letter.

-When emailing collection letters, you add a custom Subject line, and you can add invoices or other files from your desktop as attachments if desired.
-RB9 records the email sent in the Email Log function in Tools, so you can refer back to it later.
-(When emailing collection letters for multiple invoices, we do not recommend using the send one collection letter per invoice option because it will embed multiple collection letters in one email body.)
+When emailing collection letters you enter a custom Subject line.
+Optionally you can include the related invoices.
+Even add other files from your desktop as attachments.
+RB9 records the email sent in the Email Log function in Tools so you can refer back to it later.
+(When emailing collection letters for multiple invoices we do not recommend using the send one collection letter per invoice option because it will embed multiple collection letters in one email body.)

 Follow up letters